dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 ^^^^^^^^^^^^^^^^^^^^
 * Write on a whiteboard what we're looking at and include as label
 * Include wooden folding ruler as length reference
-* Take a photo, landscape, of your find, including length reference and label
+* Take a photo in landscape orientation of your find, including length reference and label
 * Photo will auto-upload to Google Photos where coordinators can access them
 * Notify coordinators about noteworthy find
 * "There should be a form for it, or it's not what we're looking for"

 12 Survey end
 ^^^^^^^^^^^^^
-* Site visit end
+* Site visit end: "feet in the sand, eyes off".
+* Take a photo facing back towards surveyed area.
 * Any new reasons impacting data collection?
-Photo, comment
+Photo, comment.
+* Location: The end point can be taken anywhere on the just surveyed beach - "feet in the sand".
+* Time: **must** be taken when survey effort is ended - "eyes off".

 13 Return device
 ^^^^^^^^^^^^^^^^
 Returning to an office (WiFi and wall power):

-* GPS off
+* GPS can stay on
 * WiFi on

 Returning to a deposit box (no WiFi, portable battery):